iojini/insider-threat-data-exfiltration/README.md

 ### 2. Searched the `DeviceProcessEvents` table for suspicious activity before and after archive creation

-Searched the DeviceProcessEvents table for activities occuring one minute before and after the archive was created and discovered that a powershell script silently installed 7-zip on the device.
-Furthermore, 7-zip was used to zip up employee data into an archive.
+Searched the DeviceProcessEvents table for activities occuring one minute before and one minute after the archive was created and discovered that a powershell script silently installed 7-zip on the device at 12:44:32.908 AM.
+Furthermore, 7-zip was used to compress employee data at 12:44:40.145 AM.

 **Query used to locate events:**